Politics in education: Policy

 In 2025, with recent developments within Texas public education, political debates intensified around the key issue of the school voucher program.
-Proponents of the bill argue that vouchers provide families with educational choice, while critics contend that such programs take away funds from traditional public schools and cause educational inequalities.
+Proponents of the bill argue that vouchers provide families with educational choice, while critics contend that such programs divert funds from traditional public schools and exacerbate educational inequalities.
 On April 24, 2025, the Texas Legislature approved a $1 billion private school voucher program.
 Once the bill is signed by Governor Abbott, the program is set to launch in the 2026–27 school year.